Nomagno/NDS-NetworkedInput/README.md

 Build the Linux server using your favorite C-compliant compiler, but make sure it is in a Linux system or with a cross-compile toolchain for Linux.

 *Windows Server:*
-(CURRENTLY NOT WORKING, WILL BE FIXED) Build the Windows server using your favorite MinGW C-compliant compiler.
+Build the Windows server using your favorite MinGW C-compliant compiler.
 Note MSVC and other toolchains are currently unsupported, but I'd love you to help me get them working!

 *NDS:*
 Build the client into a .nds file using devkitARM or download it __[here](https://github.com/Nomagno/NDS-NetworkedInput/releases/download/v1.5.0-alpha/NDS-NetworkedInput.nds)__.